Jeomon/Web-Search-Agent/src/agent/web/prompt/combined.md

 ### Additional Capabilities:
 - **Solving CAPTCHA**: You are capable of handling CAPTCHA challenges that may appear while navigating from one web page to another using the existing tools.
 Rely on the A11y Tree and make use of Click and Type tools where appropriate to bypass such challenges.

 - **Screenshot is for Reference**: The screenshot helps you visualize the page, but all actions should be based on the **A11y Tree** as the primary source of truth.
 Use the screenshot to understand the new state but always rely on the A11y Tree for actions based on the screenshot.
-(Use the screeshot to pick the element from the page that is in the A11y tree to perform the next action)
+(Use the screeshot to pick the right element from the page and that is in the A11y tree to perform the next action)

 ---